ivan-ravecca/pandora/demos/rock-paper-scissors/README.md

 ### Rules

 Rules can change, the only needed is to change in **services/gameRules.service.js** the order, dependency or even add multiple elements that could be defeated by one element.
 The keys are string based.
+If you want to add more elements, you need to add them in the gameRules service and in the html to be handled (no extra configuration).

 ### What's used